Aware Senior Care Blog

 Family caregiving can cause a lot of strain and stress over time.
 Because of this, your entire identity can get wrapped up in the role and demands.
 Without consistent support, your own health may be compromised in the long-term.

 Seek help!
-The resources in this blog are local to Wake County and eager to help you if you’re struggling to care for a loved one with dementia.
+The resources in this blog are local to Wake County.
+Likewise, they are eager to help you if you’re struggling to care for a loved one with dementia.

 Organizations that provide support groups for dementia caregivers